Administrative Operations and Membership Services

 Washington, D.C.
 Office

-Gary Beckner oversees both AAE and its supporting foundation.
+Gary Beckner oversees both AAE and its supporting foundation, AAE Foundation.
 He is based out of AAE’s membership office in Mission Viejo, California.

 Mr. Beckner is a successful business executive with a vision for America's educational future.
 His heart for education comes from his love for children and his desire to see America's young people develop with academic and moral excellence.

 Mr. Beckner knows first hand the important role a teacher has in the development of America's citizens.
 His background includes being a lifetime credentialed instructor with California's community colleges, authoring a college textbook, teaching courses in business ethics, and conducting seminars throughout the state.

 Immediately after graduating from Florida State University with a B.S. degree in marketing in 1967, he began a career in business that led to management and part ownership of several insurance industry companies.
 In 1988, Mr. Beckner began consulting work in insurance and marketing, while holding seats on the board of directors of several organizations.

 In 1993, he contracted as a consultant for a Washington, D.C.-based association management company.
 Over the next year, while working on an education project, and after surveying teachers across the nation, he became convinced there was a need for the Association of American Educators.